RossThorn/FCVS/README.md

 ## Multivariate Visualization

 The FCVS was deigned to visualize large multivariate datasets from the [Neotoma Database](https://www.neotomadb.org/).
-Addressing the problem of visualizing these data through a cartographic interface on a mobile device, the suite includes four visualizations to explore Neotoma's pollen data:
+Addressing the problem of visualizing these data through a mobile cartographic interface, the suite includes four visualizations to explore Neotoma's pollen data:
 * Petal Plots
 * Stacked Bar Charts
 * Radar Charts